Q & A

 How long will I have to wait for a property ?

-It is not possible to say how long you will need to wait.
-We have more people on our housing register than there are available properties and therefore not everybody on the register will secure housing.
-It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and mutual exchange..
+It is not possible to say how long you will need to wait to be housed as the demand for housing in North Yorkshire is high and we have more people on our housing register than there are available properties.
+We will therefore not be able to help everyone who applies to us to secure housing.
+It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and the mutual exchange system.

 What do you mean by the term "Bid" ?